insanity54/membrane_mpegts_plugin/README.md

-# Membrane Multimedia Framework: MpegTS
+# Membrane Multimedia Framework: MPEG-TS

-This package provides elements that can be used ...
+This package provides element that can be used for demuxing MPEG-TS.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).